hyperswine/neutron-rs/README.md

 Neutron is a stablising force.
 When too many apps are active all competing for the same resources (bonding to a proton), you have an unstable mess that eventually distingerates.

+## Boot

+Neutron can be built with additive feature support for BIOS, UEFI (stub), Stivale2, Arcboot.
+YOu just have to enable each with `--features <feature>` on `cargo b`.

+## Arcutils

+Arcutils has high integration.
+Just do `arc --ghidra` to analyze it on ghidra.

 ## Layout

 - build/ -> for any temporary build files